-• Franchise Area, Basin, or District in which the property is located;
+Franchise Area, Basin, or District in which the property is located;

 - Current LOS, and LOS standard of facilities serving the site; - Projected 2020 LOS under existing designation; - Projected 2020 LOS under proposed designation; - Improvements/expansions currently programmed in 5 year CIP, 6-10 year CIP, and long range improvements; and - Anticipated revisions to the Community Facilities and Services Element and/or Capital Improvements Element (state if these revisions are included in this amendment). - 3.
-Provide a appropriate determining letter from the agency adequacy/provision of existing/proposed support facilities, including: - a.
-Fire protection with adequate response times: - b.
+Provide a letter from appropriate determining the the agency adequacy/provision of existing/proposed support facilities, including: - a.
+Fire protection with adequate response times; - b.
 Emergency medical service (EMS) provisions; - c.
-Law enforcement: - c.
+Law enforcement; - c.
 Solid Waste: - d.
 Mass Transit: and - e.
 Schools.